7 Best Keto Potato Substitute Options (#1 Is Amazing!)

 Zucchini fries

 Zucchini is another low carb vegetable that can be used as a low carb potato alternative.
-Zucchini is a type of summer squash that has a flavor that is mild, grassy, and slightly sweet.
+Zucchini is a type of summer squash that has a mild, grassy, and slightly sweet flavor.
 It does not have a similar texture to potatoes, but it is often used to make low carb zucchini fries that can replace potato fries on keto.

 There are 3.1 grams of total carbs and 1 gram of fiber in every 100 grams of raw zucchini.
 Therefore, in every 100 grams of zucchini, there are 2.1 grams of net carbs.